 One of the main monuments to visit is the abbey of Santa Maria de Olearia, dating back to the thirteenth century.
 Then we have the Church of the Most Holy Rosary, from the second half of the 17th century, in Baroque style and with a single large nave.
 Finally, along the marine side of the Maiori territory, numerous coastal watchtowers were built during the sixteenth century to defend the towns.
 Today the tower of Milo and the tower of Vecite are still visible.

 Minori still retains the charm of the seaside town and along its slopes, small colored houses adapt to the terraces with the lush lemon groves.

 The inhabited area blends with the enchanting landscape, enriched by valuable monuments and medieval works of art.

 Surely the jewel of Minori is the Roman Villa of the first century. d.
 C., a splendid example of an imperial villa preserved in its structures and part with its rich decorations.
 Another symbol of the city is the Basilica of Santa Trofimena, which preserves the relics of the holy martyr.

 How to Get to Amalfi Coast

 The cheapest service to get to Amalfi Coast is the public transport of SITA buses.
 Amalfi is the terminus of several routes.
-SITA guarantees regular trips from Salerno, Sorrento, and Agerola as well as some direct lines from Naples.
-For those arriving from Naples, in the absence of the direct line, it is recommended to reach Salerno and from here change the means to Amalfi.
+SITA guarantees regular trips from Salerno, Sorrento, and Agerola and some direct lines from Naples.
+For those arriving from Naples, in the absence of the direct line, it is recommended to reach Salerno and change the means to Amalfi.

-Amalfi, from April to the end of October, is also served by sea lines, with departures from the ports of Positano, Salerno, and Capri.
+From April to the end of October, Amalfi is also served by sea lines, with departures from the ports of Positano, Salerno, and Capri.